Write a comment

 Preparation

-1. Prepare the ingredients for making pancakes with chicken liver.
+1. I prepare ingredients for pancakes with chicken liver.

 ingredients for making pancakes with chicken liver - step photo 1